Loading

 When should a Toyota water pump be replaced?

-- Overheating Engine: If your engine temperature gauge is consistently high, it could be a sign that the water pump is not circulating coolant effectively.
+• Overheating Engine: If the engine is running hotter than normal, it could be a sign the water pump is not circulating coolant effectively, leading to overheating.

 How much does Toyota charge for water pump replacement?